Budget GPUs for CUDA development: a short buying guide

 A possible approach to get a sound understanding on the bang-for-buck of GPU vs CPUs, is to spend the same money on a GPU that what your current CPU goes for.
 So, if you have a $200 CPU, look for a $200 GPU.
 If you do just that, and run your own benchmarks for the type of application you are interested, you’ll get very fair estimates on the speed-up factors per invested dollar.

 • Data-center GPUs don’t have a display output, so if you intend to use a monitor on your development PC, you would need an extra GPU just to use for display.
-Alternatively, you could set up your GPU in a server and connect to it remotely, but this extra work is hardly worthwile if your goal is to learn CUDA.
+Alternatively, you could set up your GPU in a server and connect to it remotely.

 CUDA version support and tensor cores